 Possessing 40 years of camping experience, Minna and Fred continue to strive to bring campers the most innovative programming and activities possible.

 Scott started at sleep-away camp at age 7 and has been involved in sleep-away camps since.
 He joined Camp Westmont in 2006 and has held various roles throughout camp from a Program Specialist, General Counselor to an Assistant Group Leader and most recently a Group Leader.
 Wanting to give even more of himself to Westmont, in 2014 he stepped into the role of Operations Manager where he is involved in Staff hiring, Programming, Social Media and much much more.
-His dedication to camping goes beyond Westmont as he is an active member of EPIC (Emerging Professionals In Camping) and is now a camp visitor/inspector for the American Camping Association.
+His dedication to camping goes beyond Westmont as he is an active member of EPIC (Emerging Professionals In Camping) and is now on the Associate Board for SCOPE and a camp visitor/inspector for the American Camping Association.

 Scott believes the most rewarding part of Camp Westmont is being able to help shape the lives of our campers.